Body Shape Calculator: Complete Guide to Measurements

 Body shape calculators measure proportions, not frame size.
 Two people with the same shape can have small or large frames.

-How Our Body Shape Calculator Works
+How Body Shape Calculators Work

 The Math Behind It